JdeRobot/RoboticsAcademy/docs/_pages/installation.md

 toc_icon: "cog"
 ---

+**Robotics-Academy (2.3 release)** supports Linux (Ubuntu 18.04, 20.04 and other distributions), MacOS and Windows.
+The installation has been greatly simplified, as all the required dependencies are already pre-installed in the Robotics-Academy Docker Image.
+The users of this release should:

+1. Install the [RADI (Robotics-Academy Docker Image)](https://hub.docker.com/r/jderobot/robotics-academy/tags) on their machines
+2. Copy the [Robotics-Academy source code repository](/installation/#robotics-academy-source-code) on their machines.

+Enjoy :-)

-Robotics-Academy currently supports **Linux** operating system.
+**Robotics-Academy (both 2.1 and 2.0 releases)** currently supports Linux operating system.
 These installation instructions have been prepared for Ubuntu Linux 18.04 (LTS).
 Don't install everything listed here, just follow the directions on the Academy exercise you want to perform.
 For instance, not all the specific infrastructure packages are required for every exercise, and they can be large packages.

 1. *Generic infrastucture*
     - Required